 Here’s a snapshot of Program C:

-Tips for exploring the park
+Tips for exploring Plitvice Lakes National Park

 - what to wear: comfortable walking shoes are most important!